-AG3.03 Students can identify phi, psi, and omega torsion/dihedral angles in a three dimensional representation of a macromolecule.
+AG3.03 Students can identify phi, psi, and omega torsion/dihedral angles in a three-dimensional representation of a protein.
 (Amateur)

 |Rendering of a macromolecular structure such as a protein or nucleic acid structure in various ways from the simplest possible way (connections between alpha carbons) to illustration of secondary structure (ribbons) to surface rendering and space filling.|

 AR1.
-Students can create meaningful molecular images to convey features such as secondary structure, cpk coloring, active sites and molecular interactions.
+Students can interpret or create molecular images that convey features such as secondary structure, CPK coloring, and active sites.

-AR1.01 Students can manipulate rendered structures in 3D space.
+AR1.01 Students can manipulate rendered structures to illustrate molecular properties.
 (Novice)

-AR1.03 Students can annotate the differences between multiple aligned structures.
-(Expert)
+AR1.03 Students can describe or label structural differences among multiple structures.
+(Amateur, Expert)